What is a Will and Power of Attorney?

 By using this estate planning technique, if probate is required to deal with real estate and the assets held in a bank/financial institution, probate fees would be payable only on the value of the public assets as limited in the Primary/Public Will.
 Since the assets in the Secondary/Private Will would not require probate, there would be no requirement to pay probate fees on the value of these assets.

-For over 40 years, clients have trusted in our ability to explain how Wills and Powers of Attorney are part of a comprehensive estate planning.
+For over 40 years, clients have trusted in our ability to explain how Wills and Powers of Attorney are part of comprehensive estate planning.
 We are confident that you will appreciate our professional and personalized service.
 We invite you to browse our website and read the positive things others have to say about us.
-To benefit from our knowledge and experience with respect to your estate planning please contact 519-884-0034 or send us an email.
+To benefit from our knowledge and experience, please give us a call at 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.
+We assist clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.